brentsnook/shokkenki/README.md

 # Shokkenki

+## This gem is still being built!
+Don't expect anything to work in the meantime.

 Shokkenki (食券機) records [consumer-driven contracts](http://martinfowler.com/articles/consumerDrivenContracts.html) from real examples and uses them to test both ends of the consumer-provider relationship.

 Consumer tests can express a contract as a series of HTTP interactions that can be used to stub out the provider in those tests.
 Those interactions can then be saved as a shokkenki ticket and then used within provider tests to ensure that a provider honours that contract.